bahmutov/as-a/README.md

 Read how to run a Redis server inside the Docker container using `as-a` in this [gist](https://gist.github.com/bahmutov/f09b5895f5bb0f2a13f5).

+## Secret folder

+To better separate secrets from user home folder, you can place the `.as-a.ini` file into subfolder `~/.as-a/.as-a.ini`.

 ### Small print

 Author: Gleb Bahmutov &copy; 2016